-- the receivable of EUR 34,048 thousand due to the subsidiary Sarlux S.r.l. from the Equalisation Fund for the Electricity Sector for the payment, pursuant to Title II, paragraph 7 bis, Cip Regulation no. 6/92, of charges resulting from Directive 2003/87/EC (Emissions Trading), in application of Authority for Electricity and Gas Resolution ARG/elt 77/08 of 11 June 2008, referring to first half of 2019;
+- the receivable of EUR 55,609 thousand due to the subsidiary Sarlux S.r.l. from the Equalisation Fund for the Electricity Sector for the payment, pursuant to Title II, paragraph 7-bis, CIP Regulation no. 6/92, of charges resulting from Directive 2003/87/EC (Emissions Trading), in application of Authority for Electricity and Gas Resolution ARG/elt 77/08 of 11 June 2008, referring to first nine months of 2019;

-- white certificates of EUR 35,795 thousand, related to the benefits granted to the subsidiary Sarlux in respect of the energy savings achieved through specific projects preliminarily authorised by GSE and carried out at the Sarroch refinery (EUR 36,600 thousand in 2018).
+- white certificates of EUR 36,347 thousand, related to the benefits granted to the subsidiary Sarlux in respect of the energy savings achieved through specific projects preliminarily authorised by GSE and carried out at the Sarroch refinery (EUR 36,600 thousand in 2018); for additional information, reference should be made to section 7.1.

-The amount also includes the receivables previously recorded against the repayment value requested from the GSE for green certificates purchased and delivered in the past and for which the subsidiary Sarlux has implemented various disputes: following an adverse ruling, such receivables have been written down in 2018.
-For additional information, reference should be made to section 7.1.
+This item also includes receivables recognised in connection with the refund claimed from GSE for green certificates that were purchased and delivered in the past and that, following an unfavourable ruling, were written off in 2018 for EUR 29 million.
+For further details, reference is made to that described in paragraph 7.1.